RichusX/locked-in-edinburgh-prop/README.md

-# LockedInEdinburgh
+# Locked in Edinburgh
-Theatrical Bomb for "Locked In Edinburgh"
+Arduino code for a theatrical bomb created for "Locked In Edinburgh"

-Developed by Ritvars Timermanis